An efficient sieving based secant method for sparse optimization problems with least-squares constraints: Numerical experiments

-We compare SMOP to SPGL1 and SSNAL-LSM to solve \cref{eq: main-prob} with the tolerances of $10^{-4}$ and $10^{-6}$, respectively.
+We compare SMOP to SPGL1, SSNAL-LSM and ADMM to solve \cref{eq: main-prob} with the tolerances of $10^{-4}$ and $10^{-6}$, respectively.
 The test results are presented in \cref{tab:lassoCP}.
-These results indicate that SMOP successfully solves all the tested instances and outperforms SSNAL-LSM and SPGL1.
-It can be seen from \cref{tab:lassoCP} that SMOP can achieve a speed-up of up to 700 times compared to SPGL1 for the problems that can be solved by SPGL1. (a significant number of instances cannot be solved by SPGL1 to the required accuracy).
-Furthermore, compared to SSNAL-LSM, SMOP also shows {vast} superiority, with efficiency improvements up to more than 200 times.
+These results indicate that SMOP successfully solves all the tested instances and outperforms SSNAL-LSM, SPGL1 and ADMM.
+It can be seen from \cref{tab:lassoCP} that SMOP can achieve a speed-up of up to 1,000 times compared to SPGL1 for the problems that can be solved by SPGL1 (a significant number of instances cannot be solved by SPGL1 to the required accuracy). {Regarding ADMM, SMOP remains significantly superior in terms of efficiency for all cases, with a speed-up of over 1300 times. } Furthermore, compared to SSNAL-LSM, SMOP also shows {vast} superiority, with efficiency improvements up to more than 260 times.
 Note that SPGL1 has two modes: the primal mode (denoted by SPGL1) and the hybrid mode (denoted by SPGL1\_H).
 We do not print the results of SPGL1\_H since SPGL1 outperforms SPGL1\_H in most of the cases in our tests.
-To further illustrate the efficiency of SMOP, in \cref{tab:lassoLS}, we present the performance of SSNAL and ADMM for solving a single Lasso problem \mbox{${\rm P_{LS}}(\lambda^*)$}.
-Our results demonstrate that SMOP for solving \cref{eq: main-prob} outperforms SSNAL for solving a single \mbox{${\rm P_{LS}}(\lambda^*)$}, achieving a speed-up of up to 30 times or more.
-Needless to say that SMOP will substantially outperform ADMM for solving \cref{eq: main-prob} directly as ADMM is much slower than SSNAL for solving a single \cref{eq: reg-LS-form} \cite{li2018highly}.

-Subsequently, we perform numerical experiments to compare the performance of the secant method to the bisection method and the HS-Jacobian based semismooth Newton method for finding the root of \cref{eq: root-finding-levelset-lst} to further illustrate the efficiency of SMOP.
-We denote BMOP (NMOP) as the root finding based bisection method (hybrid of the bisection method and the semismooth Newton method) for solving the optimization problem \cref{eq: main-prob}. \cref{fig:ratioBSN} presents the ratio of computation time between BMOP and NMOP to the computation time of SMOP on solving \cref{eq: main-prob} for some instances.
+Subsequently, we perform numerical experiments to compare the performance of the secant method to the bisection method and the HS-Jacobian based semismooth Newton method for finding the root of \cref{eq: root-finding-levelset-lst} to further illustrate the efficiency of SMOP. \cref{fig:ratioBSN} presents the ratio of the computation time between BMOP and NMOP to the computation time of SMOP on solving \cref{eq: main-prob} for some instances.
 The numerical results show that SMOP easily beats BMOP, with a large margin when a higher precision solution is required.
-The results also reveal that SMOP performs comparably to NMOP for solving the $\ell_1$ penalized problem, in which the HS-Jacobian are computable.
+The results also reveal that SMOP performs comparably to NMOP for solving the $\ell_1$ penalized {least-squares constrained} problem, in which the HS-Jacobian are computable.
 This is another strong evidence to illustrate the efficiency of SMOP.